 This program focuses on the holistic interconnectedness of physical, psychological, social, spiritual, and environmental well-being and integrates aspects of alternative, complementary, and conventional medicine to alleviate illness and promote, maintain, and optimize wellness.
-This program of study prepares individuals to assume roles as health/wellness professionals in private business and industry, community organizations, and healthcare settings.
+This program of study prepares individuals to assume entry-level roles as health/wellness professionals in private business and industry, community organizations, and healthcare settings.
+This program is a fully online program.